apjyotirmay/vpn-with-cloudflare/readme.md

 # This guide will walk you through setting up Wireguard VPN, PiHole, and Cloudflared with Argo Tunnel on a server, ensuring no ports are exposed to the public internet.

-This guide will walk you through setting up Wireguard VPN, PiHole, and Cloudflared with Argo Tunnel on a server, ensuring no ports are exposed to the public internet.
+Comprehensive Guide for Setting Up Wireguard VPN, PiHole, and Cloudflared with Argo Tunnel This guide will walk you through setting up Wireguard VPN, PiHole, and Cloudflared with Argo Tunnel on a server, ensuring no ports are exposed to the public internet.

 1. Provisioning a Server